 Joy Dong provides CHEI project leadership, helps develop CHEI strategy, recruits and develops team members, and oversees the implementation of all programs across mainland China.
 She travels extensively to foster relationships with CHEI partner schools and hospitality venues.
 Previously, Joy worked in human resources for Marriott International, most recently as China talent relations program manager.
-Joy earned a master's degree in international business from University of Wollongong, Australia and a bachelor's degree in English from Shanghai Normal University, China.
+Joy earned a master’s degree in international business from University of Wollongong, Australia and a bachelor’s degree in English from Shanghai Normal University, China.
 In addition to the CHEI project, Joy has partnered with Nankai University to create her first MOOC course: Supervisor in the Hospitality Industry.
 Joy has been appointed to the judge panel of The 4th China College Students “Internet Plus” Innovation Entrepreneurship Competition.
 She was also the judge of The 3rd CESIM Hotel Simulation Competition.
 She is based in Shanghai where she lives with her family.

 Caron Chen supports the CHEI project team by participating in CHEI strategic planning, program design and execution, new hire training and development, and stakeholder relationship building and managing website design and administration.
 Previously, Caron interned in the United States with The J. Willard and Alice S. Marriott Foundation, United Nations Children's Fund, Coalition for Asian American Children and Families, and Disneyland Resort.
 Caron earned a master's degree in public administration from New York University and dual bachelor's degrees in management and economics from Southwestern University of Finance & Economics in China.